Canonical scattering problem in topological metamaterials: Valley-Hall modes through a bend: Analysis

 The two possible interfaces we are considering can be oriented along three possible directions in the graphene lattice, with only two (non trivial) angles.
 Hence, the configurations we are interested in admit two natural angles as well as two possible interfaces, which constitute four canonical scattering configurations, represented in Fig.~\ref{fig:geometrical_config}.
 In the following we will analyse the four configurations simultaneously and results associated with different configurations will be presented in the same format as in Fig.~\ref{fig:geometrical_config}.

-Before discussing the scattering properties of the various configurations, we begin by noticing geometrical properties of the different scenarios. \begin{itemize} \item The $2\pi/3$ angle configurations exhibit a mirror symmetry with respect to the green dashed line in Figs.~\ref{fig:geometrical_config}-b) and d). \item The $\pi/3$ angle configurations are symmetric under the operation $\bm{\mathcal{M}\Gamma}$, where $\bm{\mathcal{M}}$ is the operator corresponding to mirror symmetry with respect to the green dashed line in Figs.~\ref{fig:geometrical_config}-a) and c), and $\bm{\Gamma}$ is the chiral operator of Eq.~\eqref{eq:Gamma}.
+Before discussing the scattering properties of the various configurations, we begin by noticing general properties of the different scenarios. \begin{itemize} \item The $2\pi/3$ angle configurations exhibit a mirror symmetry with respect to the green dashed line in Figs.~\ref{fig:geometrical_config}-b) and d). \item The $\pi/3$ angle configurations are symmetric under the operation $\mathcal{M}\Gamma$, where $\mathcal{M}$ is the operator corresponding to mirror symmetry with respect to the green dashed line in Figs.~\ref{fig:geometrical_config}-a) and c), and $\Gamma$ is the chiral operator of Eq.~\eqref{eq:Gamma}.
 Indeed, we notice that the mirror operation flips the role of A and B, which means a flip of sign of the on-site potential.
-Subsequently applying $\bm{\Gamma}$ flips back the on-site potential, so the overall configuration is invariant under the action of $\bm{\mathcal{M}\Gamma}$. \item The onsite potential at the interface changes sign on each side of the bend in the case of a $\pi/3$ bend while it remains unchanged in the case of a $2\pi/3$ bend. \end{itemize}
+Subsequently applying $\Gamma$ flips back the on-site potential, so the overall configuration is invariant under the action of $\mathcal{M}\Gamma$. \item The onsite potential at the interface changes sign on each side of the bend in the case of a $\pi/3$ bend while it remains unchanged in the case of a $2\pi/3$ bend.
+This implies in particular that the scattering of a valley Hall mode in this configuration will necessarily flip its valley index since the reflected and transmitted waves lie in the opposite valley, as represented by the arrows in Fig.~\ref{fig:geometrical_config}. \end{itemize}

 These properties will have an impact on the transmission properties as we will see below.